Anupam-Bh/Train_NN_flat_line/README.md

 # Flat_line_NN_training
-Train a Feedforward NN model to identify flat horizontal lines in image file using Matlab Patternnet
+Train a Feedforward NN model to identify flat horizontal lines in an image file using Matlab Patternnet